fredpotvin-platformsh/platformsh-docs/docs/src/administration/organizations.md

 Users who are a part of an organization can see all projects in that organization at the organization's URL, which takes the form `https://console.platform.sh/<ORGANIZATION_NAME>`.

-They can access only projects where they're an admin or have permissions for at least one environment type.
+However, they can only access the projects where they have been explicit invited to by a project admin.

-To see all projects you have access to, from the main console page click **All projects&nbsp;<span aria-label="and then">></span> All projects**.
-For more on access control for projects, see [user administration](./users.md).
+To see all the projects that you have access to, go to the main console page at `https://console.platform.sh`, or click the **All projects** link on the top left of the screen.
+For more information on access control for projects, see [user administration](./users.md).

 ## Create a new organization